 Why Cloud Mountain?

-A number of years ago, when Tailgate Alaska was started, I was working on a project called MTN OPS and collaborating with talented artist Oscar Woodruff.
+A number of years ago, when Tailgate Alaska was started, I was working on a project called MTN OPS (creating the world's first geolocation based website) and collaborating with talented artist Oscar Woodruff.
 One of the designs we came up with was called "Cloud Mountain".
 It was a fantasy piece - the ultimate mountain - high up in the clouds - like a snowboarders version of Mt.
 Olympus.
-Certainly the Chugach, this stretch of mountains, has played host to countless immortal feats.
+Certainly the Chugach, this stretch of mountains, has played host to countless immortal feats since first ridden 30 years ago.
 Alaska, and in particular Thompson Pass - these mountains, this land - and this cabin - are my 'Cloud Mountain' brought to life.

 When I am in this place, the awe and wonder of living flows through me and I am overcome by a peaceful sense of gratitude - and when I am far away, the memories serve as trickle charger to everyday life.
 Here I feel the significance of being insignificant, listening for each breath mother nature takes, in the shadow of giants.